about

 As a copywriter, I’ve worked with Publicis Groupe's MSLGROUP and Weber Shandwick, driving digital engagement and writing commercial scripts for the world's biggest brands.
 I’ve ghost-tweeted for celebrities and voiced Pepto-Bismol on Facebook, growing social engagement by 500% as market share grew 11%.
 I’ve created social content for Scope, Oscar Mayer, Crest, and Swiffer.
 My portfolio is here.

 In 2020, I was a Grantee of the International Women’s Media Foundation’s Howard G. Buffett Fund for Women Journalists.
-In 2019, I was a Participant at the Social Science Summer Institute for Journalists at the Russell Sage Foundation.
-From 2018 to 2019, I was the Lawrence Grauman Jr. Post-graduate Fellow at the Investigative Reporting Program at the Graduate School of Journalism at the University of California, Berkeley.
-In 2016, I was a Resident at the Noepe Center for Literary Arts on Martha’s Vineyard.
-In 2015, I was a Fellow at the Logan Nonfiction Program at the Carey Institute for Global Good and a Storyteller at Thread at Yale at Yale University.
+In 2019, I was a Participant at the Social Science Summer Institute for Journalists at the Russell Sage Foundation in New York, NY.
+From 2018 to 2019, I was the Lawrence Grauman Jr. Post-graduate Fellow at the Investigative Reporting Program at the Graduate School of Journalism at the University of California, Berkeley, in Berkeley, CA. In 2016, I was a Resident at the Noepe Center for Literary Arts on Martha’s Vineyard in MA.
+In 2015, I was a Fellow at the Logan Nonfiction Program at the Carey Institute for Global Good in Rensselaerville, NY, and a Storyteller at Thread at Yale at Yale University in New Haven, CT.

 I hold a B.A. in English from the University of California, Berkeley and an M.A. in English from the Program for Writers at the University of Illinois Chicago.
 My personal interests include Pilates, yoga, and riding horses.
 I was born in Oakland, grew up in Berkeley, and live in Los Angeles.